ng-Classic/ng-classic/aio/content/guide/pipes-custom-data-trans.md

 Implement the [`PipeTransform`](/api/core/PipeTransform "API reference for PipeTransform") interface in your custom pipe class to perform the transformation.

-Angular Classicinvokes the `transform` method with the value of a binding as the first argument, and any parameters as the second argument in list form, and returns the transformed value.
+Angular Classic invokes the `transform` method with the value of a binding as the first argument, and any parameters as the second argument in list form, and returns the transformed value.

 ## Example: Transforming a value exponentially